kenichi-shimada/CycifAnalyzeR/README.md

 # CyCIF Data Analysis

-This contains the whole pipeline of CyCIF analysis.
+This repository contains R package to do pre-processing of CyCIF data.